 Back to News

-Pregnancy and the Covid-19 Vaccination
+Pregnancy and Covid-19

 As you will be aware, on 16 April the Joint Committee on Vaccination and Immunisation (JCVI) recommended that pregnant women should be offered the Pfizer or Moderna COVID-19 vaccines alongside the general population.
 The Royal College of Obstetrics and Gynaecology (RCOG) and the Royal College of Midwives (RCM) also recommend vaccination as one of the best defences against severe infection.
 However, we are aware that vaccine hesitancy has been high among pregnant women.